sentioxyz/iota/iota-execution/README.md

 ## Accessing the Execution Layer

-All access to these features from authority (validator and fullnode) code must be via `sui-execution`, and not by directly depending a constituent crate.
+All access to these features from authority (validator and fullnode) code must be via `iota-execution`, and not by directly depending a constituent crate.

 Code that is exclusively used in other tools (such as the CLI, or